MarikoSakuragi/BHA-2022/week4/index.md

 　・Sugar 6g<br/>
 　・Chicken Soup 2g<br/>
 <br/>
-I bought them from supermarket and ドンキ・ホーテ (a discount chain store).
+I bought these items from supermarket and ドンキ・ホーテ (a discount chain store) near my house.
 Plus I bought a small alcohol spray in a 100-yen shop for sterilization.<br/>
 <br/>
 If you want to make more special mediums, you should add other stuffs (yeast extract（酵母エキス）, for example).<br/>
 ![Alcohol Spray](/photo/92201.jpg)<br/>